sja-thedude/sja-thedude/README.md

 ## About Me
 ## Educational Qualifications
 I have Completed :
-  - Bachelors in Computer Application!
+  - Bachelors in Computer Application in 2017!
-  - Professional Diploma in Mobile App Development with distinction!
+  - Professional Diploma in Mobile App Development with distinction in 2018!
-  - Advanced Diploma in Web Development with distinction!
+  - Advanced Diploma in Web Development with distinction in 2018!
-  - Advanced Diploma in Web Design with distinction!
+  - Advanced Diploma in Web Design with distinction in 2018!
   - Master in Computer Application with GPA of 3.84/4!

   _You can view my<a href="https://sja-portfolio.netlify.app/"> Portfolio </a>for entire information and also for the projects I build!_